 Jesus focused that day on something none of us like to consider much.
 He talked to them about various sources of fear: Fear of being authentic; fear of those who might harm you physically; fear of inadequacy in the face of challenge; fear of financial lack; fear for your physical well-being; fear of the future.

 Not what the people came to hear, I would think.
-But obviously important, or Jesus wouldn’t have wasted precious time sharing it.
+But it was obviously important, or Jesus wouldn’t have wasted precious time sharing it.
 He was sowing seed for a harvest of good.
 I paraphrase, but let’s listen to some of it:

 “Don’t be a hypocrite; be who you really are.
 You aren’t fooling anybody.”